-Works are set to begin on the $10.59 million Moranbah Reservoir and Associated Works in May 2017 with practical completion planned for December 2017.
+The $10.59 million Moranbah Reservoir and Associated Works started in May 2017 with practical completion planned for May 2018.

 This essential project will increase the storage of safe, clean drinking water and raw water storage.

 This investment in critical regional infrastructure demonstrates Council’s and the state government’s commitment to sustainable regional resource communities.

 Under the Queensland Government’s Building our Regions Program, Isaac Regional Council has matched the Queensland Government’s $5.295 million.

 - an increase to the plant’s current one day water storage capacity to up to three days

 - works to ensure compliance with relevant Queensland Government guidelines

 - upgrades to parts of the reticulation network to meet supply and firefighting requirements and a new 15ML ground level reservoir